Student duo takes on local election

 She was selected as one of two students to serve on the caucus.

-The caucus has emphasized equal representation, not only geographically, with each feeder district represented, but of stakeholders, such as adults – and students.
-To truly fulfill its mission to endorse highly-qualified candidates who should be elected to the school board, it is imperative that those who the decisions of the school board affect have a voice.
+To fulfill its mission to endorse highly qualified candidates who should be elected to the school board, it was clear to the caucus that those who the decisions of the school board affect should have a voice.
+So, the caucus asked Student Council to send two representatives to serve on the caucus.

 Last September, Student Council members received an application to serve on the caucus from Student Activities Coordinator Stacy Kolack.
 The students selected were collaborative and productive, and committed to service.

-Junior Edyssa Elia, the other student representative, was very happy to be selected, and have an opportunity to have her voice heard.
+Junior Edyssa Elia, the other student representative, was happy to be selected, and have an opportunity to have her voice heard.

 “As an individual who is a part of a minority group, I feel like it was really important that my voice be represented in this [caucus],” said Elia.